How to Make Custom T-Shirt Party Favors

 If you don’t have a vinyl-cutting machine, most vinyl cutting businesses should also be willing to cut heat transfer vinyl for you too.

 The vinyl is pretty durable and I have found that if it starts to peel up, I can easily just iron it down again by placing a piece of fabric over the top and going over it with my iron.
+I have also learned that the glitter vinyl is more durable.

 Random funny story…I made one of these for my daughter for my son’s Water Wars Party.
 We call her “The Anarchist” because she is nuts, so it seemed like a good army nickname to stick on her t-shirt.
 But when I would let her wear the t-shirt out to places like the grocery store I noticed that I was getting a lot of disgusted looks.
 Finally one day somebody asked me with a disapproving voice, “Does that shirt say “antichrist?”